 - Do Yoga, Meditation and Surya Namaskar Regularly.

-- Rest to neck and shoulder for a day or two is all that is needed to give the neck’s soft tissues a chance to heal.
+- The rest of the neck and shoulder for a day or two is all that is needed to give the neck’s soft tissues a chance to heal.

-- In cases where pain is significant, an individual may want to use an over-the-counter pain medication as mentioned above.
+- In cases where the pain is significant, an individual may want to use over-the-counter pain medication as mentioned above.

 - In severe cases use internal medicines.

 When to see a doctor